 To make it easier to qualify for a mortgage, prepare your financial plan ahead of time!
 One option, to ensure you have enough documented income, is to write off fewer expenses in the two years leading up to your home purchase.
 Yes, this may mean you pay more taxes for those two years — but the payoff is owning a home that you may otherwise not be able to qualify for if your adjusted gross income is too low after tax deductions.

 And, coming up with a larger down payment for your home purchase means you will be applying for a lower mortgage amount, which means a lower amount of qualifying income is required.
 Be creative when considering sources for your down payment — This can come from your personal savings, company account (as aforementioned), withdrawal from an IRA, borrow from your 401K, ask family members for gift funds, or even sell unwanted belongings which have been cluttering up your closets, garage, or attic.

 As a caveat, mortgage programs do have rules as to the documentation of down payment funds, so make sure to discuss with your mortgage lender.

 If you are married and your spouse has W-2 income, this may be as simple as jointly applying for a mortgage.
 Or, consider asking a parent or close family member to co-sign.
 Yes, we all hate asking for help but if your co-signer knows you are financially responsible, they just might be willing to help you accomplish the life-changing purchase and investment of your own home.

-Highland Homes builds quality new homes priced from the high $100’s to $300’s in communities throughout Central, North Central, Southwest, and Tampa Bay, Florida.
-We are here to assist you every step of your way down your path to homeownership, from connecting you with a preferred lender who can help you find the right financing for your budget, to building your personalized dream home, and even protecting your investment with warranty coverage after you move in.
+Highland Homes builds Florida new homes in communities throughout Central, North Central, Southwest, and Tampa Bay, Florida.
+We are here to assist you every step of your way down your path to homeownership, from connecting you with a lender partner who can help you find the right financing for your budget, to building your personalized dream home, and even protecting your investment with warranty coverage after you move in.